-Beth Chapman & Shannon Tweed Have A Girls Night Out Amid Chapman’s Cancer Battle
+Beth Chapman Celebrates Gal Pal Shannon Tweed’s Birthday Amid Cancer Battle

 Dog the Bounty Hunter’s wife, Beth Chapman, isn’t going to let her incurable cancer diagnosis stop her from doing the things she loves, and sharing those good times with her fans.
-In a recent update to Instagram, Chapman showed off a copy of a photo of herself and her gal-pal, Kiss rocker Gene Simmons’ wife, Shannon Tweed, while the duo celebrated Tweed’s birthday.
+In a recent update to Instagram, Chapman showed off a copy of a photo of herself and her gal pal, Kiss rocker Gene Simmons’ wife, Shannon Tweed, while the duo celebrated Tweed’s birthday.

-In the snap, Chapman and Tweed snuggled close together in a photo booth, and made faces ranging from happy to silly — with both women sticking their tongues out and spilling over with laughter.
-Chapman wore a baby-pink dress and her platinum colored hair in large, bouncy curls.
+In the snap, Chapman and Tweed snuggled close together in a photo booth and made faces ranging from happy to silly, with both women sticking their tongues out and spilling over with laughter.
+Chapman wore a baby pink dress, and her platinum hair in large, bouncy curls.
 Tweed wore a black dress with trendy cut-outs on her shoulders, and had her blonde locks in loose waves that spilled over her shoulders.

-The duo looked like they were having a marvelous time spending the evening together in celebration of Tweed, and Chapman remarked that her gal-pal is an “amazing human,” a true friend to the Dog’s Most Wanted starlet, and is there whenever Chapman needs her.
-Chapman further revealed that Tweed is “fiercely loyal” and that Tweed is always picking Chapman up with her love and support.
+The duo looked like they were having a marvelous time, spending the evening together in celebration of Tweed.
+Chapman remarked that her gal pal is an “amazing human,” a true friend to the Dog’s Most Wanted star, and is there whenever Chapman needs her.
+She further revealed that Tweed is “fiercely loyal” and is always picking her up with her love and support.

 “Life is a gift to be shared with people who love you.
 I’m blessed to have her in my life,” Chapman added.

-Chapman and Tweed have been friends for years, and back in 2017 — during Chapman’s first bout with throat cancer — Chapman cited her friend as someone who helped her get through the difficult health battle, but never took pity on her — something that Chapman appreciated.
+Chapman and Tweed have been friends for years.
+In 2017, during Chapman’s first bout with throat cancer, Chapman cited her friend as someone who helped her get through the difficult health battle, but never took pity on her, which she appreciated.

 View this post on Instagram